Can I Get a Secured Loan for Poor Credit, and What is the Process?

 When it comes to loan approval, every lender has its own set of criteria to assess prospective borrowers.
 They look at a wide range of factors beyond an individual’s credit score.

-High street lenders tend to have stricter requirements than online lenders, particularly specialist companies that cater exclusively to bad credit applicants.
-The latter are more interested in the value of the collateral you’re using to secure the debt, whether you have a regular source of business/employment income, and if you can afford the monthly repayments on the loan amount you’re seeking.
+Specialist loan brokers are more interested in the value of the collateral you’re using to secure the debt, whether you have a regular source of business/employment income, and whether you can afford the monthly repayments on the loan amount you’re seeking.
 These factors are more important to bad credit lenders than your poor credit rating.

 While a poor credit score will undoubtedly make you unattractive to lenders, specialist lenders analyse loan applications on a case-by-case basis.
-They will consider other factors, such as your current financial situation and the value of the asset you’re putting up as collateral when evaluating your loan application.
+They will consider other factors, such as your current financial situation and the value of the asset you’re putting up as collateral, when evaluating your loan application.

-Lenders will also do an affordability assessment to assess whether you can make the monthly repayments for the lifetime of the loan.
-An affordability assessment involves analysing your income and outgoings, taking into account any other existing debts you might have, such as a secured homeowner loan, payday loan, unsecured personal loan, or any other short term loans you might have.
+An affordability assessment involves analysing your income and outgoings and taking into account any other existing debts you might have, such as a secured homeowner loan, payday loan, unsecured personal loan, or any other short–term loans.

 They will then calculate what percentage of your income would be required to service your existing loan, the proposed loan, and your month-to-month living expenses.
 If it meets the stipulated threshold, they will approve your loan application but cap it at a specific amount based on the outcome of the affordability assessment.

 That being said, it is still possible to get your secured loan application denied, even if it appears that you can comfortably afford the monthly repayments.
-This may happen if they consider your credit score too low.
-If they approve you for the loan, you might have to pay a higher interest rate.
-Again, it all boils down to your personal circumstances.

 Get started online

-The main risk of taking out bad credit secured loans if you have a poor credit history is the very real chance of losing your asset if you miss a payment.
 If you put up your home as collateral to secure the debt, you could end up losing it if you default on your monthly repayments, potentially rendering you homeless.

 Some of these factors include the value of the asset you’re using as security for the loan, your income and outgoings, any existing debt you might have, and whether you can afford to make the monthly repayments.
-The amount you qualify for in business loans, debt consolidation loans, and homeowner loans will also depend on the loan company’s lending criteria.

 It is worth noting that most lenders won’t give you a loan amount equivalent to the full value of the asset you’re putting up as collateral.
 They will give you a percentage of it.